 - Children's play area, seasonal café, toilets (including accessible toilet via RADAR key) and baby changing facilities

 - Surfaced footpaths and seating throughout the park

-- Bandstand, flower beds, mature trees, memorial garden, water feature and aviary
+- Bandstand, flower beds, mature trees, memorial garden and aviary*

 - Orienteering course

 - Historic statues and monuments

 - Pedestrian access points at Spa Road, Trier Way, Montpellier

 - Located off Park Road in Westgate ward, GL1 1LY